 Nagy and Herman 1987, a child who reads at 200 words per minute and reads for 25 minutes a day over the course of 200 days would encounter 1 million words.
 This means that children would encounter between 15,000 and 30,000 unfamiliar words.
 If 1 in 10 of these were to be learned, the yearly gain would be about 750 to 1,500 words per year.

 - This is what we have done to try and increase reading volume.
-All thematic lessons start off with a text.
+All geography, history, science and RE lessons start off with a text.
 This text is then used to teach the children new knowledge and information.
-Teacher read the text to the children, providing explanations as they go.
+The teacher reads the text to the children, providing explanations as they go.
 The children are given the opportunity to read aloud to the class.
 They are allowed to read the text in silence.
 By doing it this way we develop children’s confidence, reading and understanding.
 Each text is around 100-300 words.
 We don’t shy away from year 1 children being exposed to difficult texts either.
 Nor do we consider them too young to engage in this sort of reading.

 - On a daily basis children will recite poetry.
 I may be sad but I really like to listen to the whole class reciting a poem.
 First they have the poem in front of them.
 They learn the words.
 We break down difficult words and we explain difficult words.
 All of that language is then stored in the long term memory for use in other lessons.

 I have set a target that the children should be exposed to at least 1,000 words per day.
 I’d say that we have exposed our children to far more.

 ‘Fast and accurate word reading is hypothesised to facilitate reading comprehension becuase it releases a readers cognitive resources to focus on meaning’ (La Berge and Samuels 1974, Wolf and Katzir-Cohen, 2001).

 - I’ve already blogged about reading fluency here